franciscoaguirre/cosmos-midterm/slides/presentation/markdown/blockchain_structure.md

 State transition functions are implemented in the application based on images recieved from the Tendermint consensus engine.

 - The main messages that are used in state transition are:
-  - InitChain
+  - InitChain.
-  - DeliverTx
+  - DeliverTx.
-  - EndBlock
+  - EndBlock.
-  - Commit
+  - Commit.

 > The first time a new blockchain is started, Tendermint calls InitChain.
 > From then on, the following sequence of methods is executed for each block: